 It is acknowledged that access plays a key role both for organizations and their suppliers in a pandemic.
-The access issue is covered more fully in the access section of this Resource Guide.
+The access issue is covered more fully in the "Access Considerations" section of this Resource Guide.

-Industry-Critical Pandemic PPE
+Supply Chain Considerations for Industry-Critical PPE (UPDATED)